Pharoah0/Real-Time-Streaming-Application-with-Apache-Kafka/README.md

 Following this, I ran two Python scripts:

 - One that pulled data from a CSV file originating from S3, producing rows of data to our Kafka Topic as JSON data every second.
-- One that consumes the JSON data and sends each message back to an S3 folder as an individual file When successful, rows of JSON data will appear in S3 in real-time, which can be further analyzed for Data Analytics or Data Science.
+- One that consumes the JSON data and sends each message back to an S3 folder as an individual file.

+When successful, rows of JSON data will appear in S3 in real-time, which can be further analyzed for Data Analytics or Data Science.

 ## Discoveries made